 Avalara Professional Services Terms and Conditions

-The following Avalara Professional Services Terms and Conditions (“Professional Services Terms”) govern the delivery of the consulting, implementation, and other professional services (the “Professional Services”) provided by Avalara Europe Limited, a private limited company (“Avalara”) to the Customer.
+The following Avalara Professional Services Terms and Conditions (“Professional Services Terms”) govern the delivery of the consulting, implementation, and other professional services (the “Professional Services”) provided by Avalara, Inc. (“Avalara”) to the Customer.
 In these Professional Services Terms, “Customer” means the entity or person that receives the Professional Services and is specified in a Services Schedule and “Party” means each of Avalara and Customer.

 - Project Authorization & Services.
 The Professional Services provided under these Professional Services Terms will be those set forth in any mutually agreed services schedule, order form, statement of work, or other document executed by Avalara and Customer referencing these Professional Services Terms (each, a “Services Schedule”).
 The Professional Services may include (a) configuration, implementation, training, or other consultation related to an Avalara product or service that Customer has received rights to use under a separate agreement, or (b) other consulting services related to Customer’s transaction tax determination and compliance needs.
 Each Services Schedule is governed by these Professional Services Terms.
 If the terms of a Services Schedule conflict with these Professional Services Terms, the term in the Services Schedule will govern the applicable Professional Services.